GOFIRST-Robotics/Lunabotics/README.md

 <details>
 <summary>How to Run Inside the Dev Container On Windows/Mac</summary>
 <br>
 Open vscode and install the "Dev Containers" extension.
 Then, with vscode open, press ctrl+shift+p to open the vscode command palette and type "Clone Repository in Container Volume".
 Select the "Dev Containers: Clone Repository in Container Volume" option, then select "Clone a repository from GitHub in a Container Volume".
 Search for and select our Lunabotics repository (the repository named "Lunabotics").
+If you are cloning the repository directly into the container volume, you do NOT need to clone the repo locally, it will be automatically cloned into the repo.
 <br><br>

 After opening the container, you can run the following command in the Command Palette (Ctrl + Shift + P) to build the project: